jamesjmtaylor/blog/site/content/post/aar-pt-15-architecture-software-engineering.md

 * Sorting a list is modifying it and is NOT thread safe.
 * There are 2 different ways of controlling versions between clients and servers.
 In mobile versioning you check if the app version is compatible with the existing API and present an alert to the user to upgrade if it isn't.
 In API versioning you have multiple versions of an API available until client's that relied on the old endpoints are no longer used.
 * Always use ints for money.
 Floats and doubles introduce subtle rounding errors.
 * The biggest question for reactive programming is how you deal with the null state.
 Blank object?
 Loading Screen?
-This must be dealt with on a case-by-case baseis.
+This must be dealt with on a case-by-case basis.
 * When you index a new column what you're actually doing is creating a whole new copy of the table that is updated and in sync with the original table.
 * ODM (Original Device Manufacturer) differs from OTM (Off The Shelf) in that it is custom built by a hardware company and licensed to another for re-sale.
 * As an interpreted language javascript is able to support the "spread" operator.
 This allows you to combine multiple concrete objects into a single object at run-time.
 Neither C#, Kotlin, Swift, or Java supports this.
 Precedence favors the last object passed into the spread function if multiple objects have the same property with different values.